rtek1000/W1209-firmware-modified/W1209-firmware-Arduino/README.md

    - - - Release all keys
    - - - Wait for the current temperature to appear
    - Shows "HHH" or "LLL" on display if sensor fails, display flashing:
-   - - If the sensor is disconnected, it shows "LLL".
+   - - If the sensor is disconnected, it shows "LLL"
-   - - If the sensor is short circuited, it shows "HHH".
+   - - If the sensor is short circuited, it shows "HHH"

    - Troubleshoot:
    - - After updating the firmware, perform a Factory reset to adjust the variables within the range of values expected by the new firmware.